cheesoup/GRPH/_posts/2022-04-05-Delays-&-Filters.md

 If I knew more about signal processing I would definitely have more to write here.
 However, I’m not very good at math and whenever I do research into this sort of thing, I’m consistently buried in it.
 All I wanted to get across is the universal usefulness of delay lines.
 In my next post, I plan to go over more well known use cases for delay lines.
 For those interested, I've posted of the second filter below:

-{% include vimeo.html id='698393376' caption="Karlsen Analog Ladder Style Filter %}
+{% include vimeo.html id='698393376' caption="Karlsen Analog Ladder Style Filter" %}